-Any person that has worked with concrete knows how stressful it can be to have a full team just waiting for the concrete to achieve a certain strength.
-Sometimes, this wait is necessary but many others, the structure might have reached the strength and you may now know it.
-This will waste many valuable project hours and the whole schedule might be delayed.
-Sadly, this situation is much more common than you may think.
+Anyone who has worked with concrete knows how stressful it can be to have an entire team just waiting for the concrete to achieve a certain strength.
+Sometimes, this wait is necessary, however in many cases, the structure may have reached desired strength already.
+This unnecessary wasted waiting game, adversely effects time, resource and project programme, valuable hours lost and delays incurred.
+Unsurprisingly, this situation is far too common and needn’t be.

-This unnecessary wait is normally caused by relying only on break tests.
-The challenge with this method is that the strength in the samples (also called specimens) might not be the same as the one in the concrete element.
-This happens because even if the samples are placed close to the structure, to simulate the same curing conditions as the structure, the majority of the time the concrete elements have a much higher mass.
-This means that the structure will generate much more heat, due to the exothermic reaction, and develop strength much faster than the sample.
+This pointless additional waiting is typically caused by relying only on break tests.
+This is a flawed method, as the strength of the samples and the strength of the concrete structure vary by the (also called specimens) might not be the same as in the concrete element.
+Even if you place the samples close to the structure to simulate the same curing conditions as the structure, the concrete elements usually have a much higher mass.
+This means the structure will generate much more heat due to the exothermic reaction and develop strength much faster than the sample.
 So you may be waiting 1, 2 or even 4 additional days while the structure has already reached the desired strength.

 Moreover, break tests provide only one information point per compression test.
-So if you wanted information every hour you would need 24 samples only for a day.
-Logistics can also be a challenge with making the samples properly, transporting them, performing the compression tests and then getting the results.
-Potential delays in getting the results can, again, leave you waiting even longer.
-With all this uncertainty regarding concrete strength, it can be extremely difficult to plan for resources or try to use time more efficiently.
+So if you wanted information every hour, you would need 24 samples only for a day.
+Logistics can also be challenging with making the samples properly, transporting them, performing the compression tests and then getting the results.
+Potential delays in getting the results can leave you waiting even longer.
+With all this uncertainty regarding concrete strength, it can be tough to plan for resources or use time more efficiently.

 Time consuming reporting of temperature and strength development

-Fulfilling the specifications is important for all contractors, and within concrete requirements normally this means documenting temperature development, final strength and sometimes also early strength.
-The process of recording temperatures in many points of the structure can be very time consuming.
+Fulfilling the specifications is essential for all contractors, and within concrete requirements usually means documenting temperature development, final strength and sometimes early strength.
+Recording temperatures in many points of the structure can be very time-consuming.
 If a manual data logger is used, you will need someone to keep checking the values, write them down and then create a report.
 If there is an issue, especially at night, it will not be detected until many hours later.
-This makes the process very resource intensive both in terms of time and cost.
-Monitoring strength development can be even more difficult, you can use break tests or other test methods but many of these offer very limited information.
-So they will give you the strength at the specific time of the test but will not tell you much about the overall strength development process.
+This makes the process very resource-intensive in terms of time and cost.
+Monitoring strength development can be even more difficult, you can use break tests or other test methods, but many of these offer minimal information.
+So they will give you the strength at the specific test time but will not tell you much about the overall strength development process.

 Assuring quality and safety

-The daily life in a job site is quite hectic.
-The formwork needs to be ready for when the concrete truck comes, then the concrete needs to be poured, cured and finished all while other building activities are also required.
-In this tight schedule, it might be hard to find someone that has the time manually to make a good report about the process.
-Then if something goes wrong, it would be very hard to figure out where the issue came from.
-Furthermore, if an issue is not catched early on, this might become a safety issue both for the workers on the project but also for the users of the structure.
+The daily life on a job site is quite hectic.
+The formwork needs to be ready for when the concrete truck comes, and then the concrete needs to be poured, cured and finished, while other building activities are also required.
+In this tight schedule, it might be hard to find someone with the time to make a good report about the process manually.
+Then if something goes wrong, it would be tough to figure out where the issue came from.
+Furthermore, if the issues are not found early, it might become a safety problem for the workers on the project and the users of the structure.

 Could using concrete sensors help?

-All the challenges explained above could be addressed if you knew the current strength of the structure.
+You could address the previous challenges if you knew the current strength of the structure.
 Imagine if you could see the concrete strength at any point in time.
-Then, you could start optimizing project schedules, saving time and using your resources more efficiently while still maintaining a high safety standard.
+Then, you could start optimizing project schedules, saving time and using your resources more efficiently while maintaining a high safety standard.

-This is what concrete sensors and more specifically the Maturix system will allow you to do.
+This is what concrete sensors, specifically the Maturix system, will allow you to do.

 How does it solve the problem?

 The Maturix system is a solution for intelligent temperature and strength monitoring in concrete.
-The system enables you to see the temperature and strength development in real time from any device.
-This gives you the opportunity to know exactly what is happening inside your concrete in terms of temperature and also in strength development.
+The system lets you see the temperature and strength development in real-time from any device.
+This allows you to know what is happening inside your concrete in terms of temperature and strength development.

 The Maturix system consists of one or multiple transmitters, sensor/s and the Maturix In-situ platform.
-Sometimes, a Sigfox gateway can be added to the system to improve the network coverage.
-You can see a diagram of the full system below:
+Sometimes, you can add a Sigfox gateway to the system to improve the network coverage.
+You can see a diagram of the whole system below:

-By using thermocouples that are cast directly in the structure and connected to a transmitter, the temperature inside the concrete is measured continuously.
-The data is sent wirelessly to the cloud platform.
-The software automatically calculates maturity and strength based on the history data and the concrete mix and the strength development process can be followed.
-The data is accessible from any device, thus smartphone, tablet or computer with internet connection via the web portal or app and provides real-time insights into the actual curing status inside the structure in several positions for each cast.
+Using thermocouples cast directly in the structure and connected to a transmitter, you can continuously measure the temperature inside the concrete.
+The collected data is sent wirelessly to the cloud platform, and the software automatically calculates the maturity and strength based on the history data and the concrete mix.
+You can then follow the strength development process.
+The data is accessible from any device, thus smartphone, tablet, or computer, with an internet connection via the web portal or app and provides real-time insights into the actual curing status inside the structure in several positions for each cast.

 How do you set it up?

-The Maturix system offers a fast and simple installation once the online platform has been set up and you have a maturity calibration (only relevant for strength monitoring).
+The Maturix system offers a fast and simple installation once you set up the online platform and have a maturity calibration (only relevant for strength monitoring).